metaopt/torchopt/docs/source/explicit_diff/explicit_diff.rst

     # High level API
     optim = torchopt.MetaSGD(net, lr=1.0)

-Here is an example of using the OOP API :func:`torchopt.MetaAdam` to conduct meta-gradient calculation.
+Here is an example of using the OOP API :class:`torchopt.MetaAdam` to conduct meta-gradient calculation.

 .. code-block:: python